-In the past, it was enough for companies to design great products in order to bring in customers.
-The concept was simple: you create something great and give people access to it — and people are just going to want to buy it.
+In the past, it was enough for companies to design great products to bring in customers.
+The concept was simple: you create something great and give people access to it — and they’re going to want to buy it.

 The landscape of consumerism has changed, today, however, and thanks to the proliferation of brands to buy and platforms for buying them, it’s no longer enough to simply focus on product design in order to building a winning business.
 Instead, if you want to create a brand that appeals to buyers and beats out competition, you’re going to want to start focusing on customer experience design — or CX — which, in our opinion is the difference between a winning (or failing) product.